JuliaStats/Distributions.jl/doc/source/univariate.rst

 All discrete univariate distribution types are subtypes of *ContinuousUnivariateDistribution*.
 Each sample from a discrete univariate distribution is a real-valued scalar (of type ``Float64``).

+.. _arcsine:

 Arcsine Distribution
 ~~~~~~~~~~~~~~~~~~~~~~

-The probability density function of an *Arcsine distribution* is:
+The probability density function of an `Arcsine distribution <http://en.wikipedia.org/wiki/Arcsine_distribution>`_ is:

 .. math::